luciodale/koolcodez/src/content/blog/trading-grid.md

 ### Type Definitions

-Strong typing is non-negotiable in today's modern applications.
 Here are our core data structures:

 ```ts